Real Copy Trading Setup

 The signer EOA always needs POL even when your USDC lives in a proxy wallet, because every trade requires the signer to produce an on-chain signature and every approval tx costs gas.

-Step 3: Create the Real Copy Trade automation
+Step 3: Create the Real Copy Trade pod

-- Go to the Automations tab on the Polymarket dashboard
+- Go to the Pods tab on the Polymarket dashboard

 - Click the + button

-- Select Real Copy Trade as the automation type
+- Select Real Copy Trade as the pod type

 - Private Key: paste your wallet’s private key.
 The field is masked.
 Accepts 64 hex chars with or without the

 - Configure capital, exit rules, and entry rules.
-See Automations for the full field reference, including Real Copy Trade specifics like Max Slippage and Unique across automations.
+See Pods for the full field reference, including Real Copy Trade specifics like Max Slippage and Unique across pods.

 - Click Create.